minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 It starts when the GUI is provided by the Linux.
 Thus, gnome-related services never start before the libvirtd-related services since services belong to graphical.target start after the services belong to multi-user.target start (multi-user.target -> graphical.target).

-"systemd" service has three state: inactive, activating, and active.
+`systemd` service has three state: inactive, activating, and active.
-"inactive" represents that the service is not executed.
+`inactive` represents that the service is not executed.
-"systemd" runs the services following the relations between of them, and make their state to "activating".
+`systemd` runs the services following the relations between of them, and make their state to `activating`.
-If the service satisfies the active contidion, its state becomes "active".
+If the service satisfies the active contidion, its state becomes `active`.

-Above is the part of "libvirtd.service" file.
+Above is the part of `libvirtd.service` file.
-There are three sections in ".service" file: Unit, Service, and Install.
+There are three sections in `.service` file: Unit, Service, and Install.

 ```bash
 # libvirtd.service